2026-03-17 · 8 min read

 In a terminal, you scroll up and hope you find it.
 Or you copy it to a scratch file.
 Or you remember the timestamp and search for it.

-In Krust Pro, press a key to bookmark any line.
+In Krust, press a key to bookmark any line.
 A marker appears in the gutter.
 Navigate between bookmarks with keyboard shortcuts — jump forward, jump back.
 Bookmarks persist through scrolling, new lines arriving, and search queries.

 Real workflow: